asentak/CPE487Project/images/readme.md

-This is the foler that will store our project images
+This folder stores all the images used in our GitHub read me file